malc0mn/amiigo/Readme.md

 Since the [nfcptl](#nfcptl) package uses `libusb`, you will need to add udev rules to allow non-root execution.

-Create a new file under `/etc/udev/rules.d`, maybe name it `99-amiigo.rules` so you'll remember where it comes from in a few years time ;-).
+Create a new file under `/etc/udev/rules.d`, maybe name it `70-amiigo.rules` so you'll remember where it comes from in a few years time ;-).

+**Note:** beware of the number at the beginning of the file!
+It used to say `99` in this readme file, but some years later this ceased to function.
+Changing it to a value **lower than** `74` solved the issue then, even though the tags were applied correctly!
+I never looked into the root cause for this, but obviously something changed in systemd or the kernel causing this behavior.

 Add the correct rules for your device(s).